EyeMoveTechnologies/QuantumWheelchair_QLogic2_Interface/README.md

-# EyeMove_Tung_Shared
+# Wheelchair Used
-For sharing information with University of Waterloo about interfacing with the Quantum Wheelchair

 Model: Quantum Q6 Edge HD Powered Wheelchair

 Interface Version: QLogic 2 Interface

 Newer wheelchairs will have QLogic 3.
 Qlogic 2 is out of date, but cheap on used market.

-## Documentation Summary
+# Documentation Summary

 The _documentation_ folder contains the documents given to us by our Quantum contact.
 The Q_Logic_Technical_Manual is for QLogic 2, which matches the wheelchair.